CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

-\paragraph{Discussion.} First, observe that the convergence bound shows strong ergodic convergence to a Pareto-optimal state of problem~\ref{main-problem-1}, with a convergence rate that is optimal in the unquantized case.
-The convergence measure is defined with respect to our proposed Pareto-gradients \eqref{pareto-opt} and, importantly, there is no non-vanishing term in the upper bound because of quantization error.
+\paragraph{Discussion.} First, observe that the convergence bound shows strong ergodic convergence to a Pareto-optimal state of the problem in Equation~\ref{main-problem-1}, with a convergence rate that is optimal in the unquantized case.
+The convergence measure is defined with respect to our proposed Pareto-gradients (Equation~\eqref{pareto-opt}) and, importantly, there is no non-vanishing term in the upper bound because of quantization error.
 In practical settings, both the distance $\|x_0 - x_T\|$ and the quantization error $\|x - Q(x)\|$ are expected to remain bounded for any total number of training steps $T$.
-Therefore, this implies that the iterates \eqref{iter-1} achieve $\mathcal{O}(\frac{1}{\sqrt{T}})$ ergodic convergence to the Pareto-optimal solution.
+Therefore, this implies that the iterates in Equation~\eqref{iter-1} achieve $\mathcal{O}(\frac{1}{\sqrt{T}})$ ergodic convergence to the Pareto-optimal solution.